Daily Timetable & Clubs

-Collective Worship takes place every day in the morning.
+Collective Worship takes throughout the week in our halls.
 This is in a range of formats during the week, including a Whole School Assembly using Social and Emotional Aspects of Learning, a Celebration Assembly when individual children and whole classes are recognised and congratulated for their achievements that week; Birthday Assemblies and Worship led by local church leaders.
 These times allow children time to reflect on their past week and to set themselves personal challenges for the week ahead.
 They also allow time to discuss the academy values and expectations of morality and good citizenship.
-All classes lead a Class Assembly to their parents during the year.

 At Westerings Primary Academy, the children enjoy learning a wide range of skills through a topic-based approach.
 Lessons are split into sessions of no longer than an hour to maintain a challenging pace and excitement for learning.
-Each day includes a lesson of Literacy, Numeracy and a Basic Skills session to ensure focus on the development of Mental Maths, Multiplication Tables, Handwriting, Phonics, Grammar, etc. The three morning sessions are punctuated with a 15 minute playtime and 15 minutes of Collective Worship.
+Each day includes a lesson of Literacy, Numeracy and a focus on the development of Mental Maths, Multiplication Tables, Handwriting, Phonics, Grammar, etc. The morning sessions are punctuated with a 15 minute playtime.

 In the afternoons, classes explore other skills like Geography, History, Art, Science, RE etc.

 During the week, the children spend at least 2 hours on Physical Education.
 All classes have Circle Time/PHSCE(Personal, Health, Social and Citizenship Education).
 French is also introduced from the end of KS1 onwards.